It's Never Too Late For You To Have A Successful Social Life

 - Being younger does give you an edge in learning certain skills, like how languages come more easily to children.
 However, some people exaggerate those advantages and see learning as an adult as more difficult than it is.

 - People can forget how long it actually took them to learn new things when they were younger.
-They may have memories of always being decent at the piano, but don't recall it actually took them a few years of lessons before they got the hang of it .
+They may have memories of always being decent at the piano, but don't recall it actually took them a few years of lessons before they really got the hang of it.

 Not only are the learning abilities of the young over-hyped, but adults have their own strengths when it comes to learning new skills.
 Their mental abilities are fully formed.
-They have increased levels of discipline, study-skills, and knowledge, as well as their previous experience with mastering other abilities.
+They have more self-discipline, study skills, and knowledge, as well as their previous experience with mastering other abilities.

 A few more thoughts for younger late bloomers

 If you're in your teens or twenties you're still very young overall, even though from your own perspective you can feel over the hill and like your best years are behind you.
-As I said, people of all ages can worry that it's too late for them, but younger people are more likely to think this way, so here are a couple more things for them to think about:
+As I said, people of all ages can worry it's too late for them, but younger people are more likely to think this way, so here are a couple more points for them to consider: